-Payments to the Italian Revenue as a result of the Company becoming a withholding tax agent for substitute tax are recognised as a prepaid tax asset.
+Payments to the Italian Revenue as a result of the Company being a withholding tax agent for substitute tax are recognised as a tax receivable.
 All Italian substitute tax on gains due on policies surrendering, or on death from 2016, is charged against the asset.
-The recoverable amount of this asset is reviewed each year by the Board of Directors and is discounted to reflect a value in use valuation.
+The asset is initially recognised at cost with its recoverable amount assessed annually for impairment by the Board of Directors.